Empowering a shared learning platform for teachers.

 A vision that detailed how we create a social network that empowers teachers to create and share content with their peers.

-Discovery was crucial, be that within a Teacher's immediate network, or extended.
+Discovery was crucial, be that within a teacher's immediate network, or extended.
 The goal was to surface the best reusable content.
 An app store, for teachers.

 Impact

-This vision prompted leadership to invest in a full, product experience connecting content to teachers.
+This vision prompted leadership to invest in a full product experience connecting content to teachers.

 At SXSW, Amplify proposed its first Amplify Market concept.
 We partnered with educational apps to bring on to the service and built relationships with trusted educational resources to curate lesson plans.